FHantke/brave-browser-wiki/(Re)packaging.md

 * Unless a given package is meant to be unstable, only "public" releases should be used
   * Internal releases are published only to GitHub and are meant primarily for testing (marked as pre-release)
   * Public releases are published to all mediums and are meant for general use (marked as full release)

+# Contact

+* If you maintain a Brave browser package that we're not aware of, please contact us at devops at brave dot com